weaveworks/service/README.md

-The build gives each image a name based on the state of the git working directory from which it was built, according to the script `image-tag`.
+The build gives each image a name based on the state of the git working directory from which it was built, according to the script `./tools/image-tag`.
 If the working directory has uncommitted changes, the image name will include `-WIP` (work in progress), to make it stand out.
 For example:

 ```
-$ ./image-tag
+$ ./tools/image-tag
 deployment-instructions-eca773b-WIP
 ```